North Platte City Council gives swift OK to 2nd set of repaving projects

 In other business, the council:

 - Gave 7-1 final approval to an ordinance allowing “design-build” contracts for city construction projects with council approval.
-Woods repeated his “no” vote from previous rounds Dec.
+Councilman Mark Woods repeated his “no” vote from previous rounds Dec.
 20 and Jan.
 3.

 - Renewed a two-year agreement with Oak Creek Engineering of Kearney to conduct routine inspections of 13 city bridges.